ningningwa/search-monster/README.md

 PageRank: Run "mvn package" to generate PageRank jar file and then deploy it on Spark EMR with arguement "--class PageRank".

+Indexer: Same as PageRank but with arguement "--class bodyindexer.indexer" for indexer (body) and "--class titleindexer.indexer" for indexer (title).

+Crawler: Run CrawlerTopology.java under crawler folder in order to crawl url to local redis database.
+Then, run WebcrawlerApplication.java under webcrawler folder and run "http://localhost:9527/document/saveAll" in browser to upload from local database to aws rds.

 Did you personally write _all_ the code you are submitting (other than code from the course web page)?
   [X] Yes